 Using banana peels as fertilizer can be harder in the winter, but Erinn has a solution that will keep your compost healthy ahead of the warmer seasons.
 You can introduce banana peel into your winter garden ideas by chopping the peels into one-inch pieces and adding them into your compost for spring.
 According to Erinn, ‘the more, the better.’

-Another way to bring banana peels into the garden is by burying them directly into the soil.
+Another way to bring banana peels into the garden is by burying them directly into the soil, to improve soil health.
 ‘This is an effective way to get nutrients into the soil, even if you don’t have space for a composter,’ Erinn explains.

 However, before experimenting with this technique, the expert warns that the buried peel may attract squirrels and chipmunks who may be able to smell the produce under the ground.